enginebai/Algorithms/topics/stack-queue.md

 Every operation takes **amortized** constant time `O(1)` (for dynamic array),and less wasted space (comparing with linked-list implementation).

 ## Queue
-A *queue* is an order list in which all insertions take place at one end, called the *rear*, while all deletions take place at aonther end, called the *front*.
+A *queue* is an order list in which all insertions take place at one end, called the *rear* (tail), while all deletions take place at aonther end, called the *head* (front).
 It acts as *First In First Out (FIFO)*, the first inserted element will be removed first.

 ```
         -------
-Front <- ABCDE <- Rear
+Head <- ABCDE <- Rear
         -------
 ```